splunk/public-o11y-docs/gdi/opentelemetry/components/kubelet-stats-receiver.rst

          receivers: [kubeletstats]
          exporters: [file]

 .. caution:: A missing or empty ``endpoint`` value causes the host name on which the Collector is running to be used as the endpoint.
-If the ``hostNetwork`` flag is set, and the Collector is running in a Pod, the host name resolves to the node's network namespace.
+If the ``hostNetwork`` flag is set, and the Collector is running in a pod, the host name resolves to the node's network namespace.

 Advanced use cases
 ==================================================================